Nuki Bridge Firmware Arduino Framework

 user_id: null

-alias: Trigger on Doorman TCS Open Door Command
+alias: Trigger on Doorman TC Open Door Command

 description: ""